accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 **Note:** If there is no sound in a time-based media, there is no point in adding a sound activation/deactivation feature.
 However, if this functionality is present and requires a text alternative to be understood by certain users, then it should be given one since the user is likely to access it and want to activate it.

-#### Text label
+#### Visible text

-Text displayed as a visible label on the screen within a button or link.
+Text displayed as a visible text on the screen within a button or link.

 Text displayed as a label for a form field.